 In the example above, Moon Management is a "parent" page, while Crater Station and Example Page are its two "children."
 It's important to understand that parent pages cannot be clickable links that navigate users to a page; they can function only as a dropdown that provide access to other pages.

 - Pages added to Text Links at Top display as links in a site's banner (Contact Us and Terms and Conditions are the default links), and are available across all pages.

 - Pages added to Text Links at Bottom display as links in a site's footer, and are available across all pages.

-EXAMPLE: Compare the two images below to see where content added to each area displays on a community site.
+EXAMPLE: Compare the two images below to see where content added to each area displays in a Thrive Community.

 Each page includes an ellipsis menu providing the following management options: